 Now the certificate needs to be exported as a PFX file which contains the private key.
 When exporting from Windows the private key is encrypted with a password.
 This will need to be retained in order to perform the next steps in OpenSSL which will extract the certificate pieces and remove the password on the private key.

-We can extract the private key form a PFX to a PEM file with this command:
+We can extract the private key from a PFX to a PEM file with this command:

 # openssl pkcs12 -in filename.pfx -nocerts -out key.pem